Bridge: Art and culture

 Bridges occur extensively in art, legend, and literature, often employed as metaphors or symbols of human accomplishment, lifespan, or experience.
 In Norse mythology, the home of the gods – Asgard – is connected to the earth by Bifröst, a rainbow bridge.
 Many bridges in Europe are named Devil's Bridge, and in some cases have folkloric stories that explain why the bridge is associated with the devil.
 Christian legend holds that St. Bénézet lifted a huge boulder to begin construction of the Pont Saint-Bénézet bridge, and went on to found the apocryphal Bridge-Building Brotherhood.
 Bridges feature prominently in paintings – often in the background – as in the Mona Lisa.

 In the modern era, bridges continue to feature prominently in culture.
 Bridges are often the setting for pageants, celebrations, and processions.
-Authors have used bridges as the centerpiece of novels, such as The Bridge on the Drina by Ivo Andrić and Thornton Wilder's The Bridge of San Luis Rey.
+Authors have used bridges as the centerpiece of novels, notably The Bridge on the Drina by Ivo Andrić and Thornton Wilder's The Bridge of San Luis Rey.
 British poet Philip Larkin, inspired by the construction of the Humber Bridge near his home, wrote "Bridge for the Living" in 1981.
-Bordering nations have chosen to designate some shared bridges as friendship bridges or peace bridges.
+Neighboring nations have chosen to designate some shared bridges as friendship bridges or peace bridges.
 (Note: See this list of bridges with "friendship" in the name, and this list of bridges with "peace" in the name.)
 In 1996, the European Commission held a competition to select art for the euro banknotes.
-Robert Kalina, an Austrian designer, won with a set of illustrations of bridges, chosen because they symbolize links between states in the union and with the future.
+Robert Kalina, an Austrian designer, won with a set of illustrations of bridges, chosen because they symbolize links between states in the union and paths to the future.